tugkan35/tugkan35/README.md

 * Frontend development and responsive web interfaces
 * HTML, CSS, JavaScript, jQuery, and Bootstrap
+* Node.js and backend development
-* AI-assisted web development
+* AI-assisted development and problem solving
-* Using AI tools for coding, research, and problem solving
+* Using AI tools to learn, research, and improve code
 * UI/UX and modern interface design
+* SQL Server and data analysis
 * Creating practical and user-friendly web projects
 * Video editing and digital content creation
-* Learning new technologies and improving my development skills

 ---